FAQs

 Q: How often do I need to change the battery in my smoke detector?

-A: We recommend that residents change the batteries in smoke detectors every six months.
+A: We recommend that residents change the batteries in smoke and carbon monoxide detectors every six months.
 A good time to change the batteries is during the spring and fall daylight saving time change.

-Q: What types of calls do you encounter?
+Q: What types of calls does Big Sky Fire Department encounter?

 A: Approximately 76% of the calls that Big Sky Fire responds to are EMS related.
 The remaining 24% include response to alarms, structure fires, wild land fires, motor vehicle collisions, service calls and hazardous materials calls.